Skip to main content

 This article explains how to connect elvex with AI Providers like OpenAI, Anthropic, and others, so you can make use of their LLMs.

-Adding an AI provider in elvex is how you allow your elvex users to access LLMs that will power the assistants you build in elvex.
-Without an AI provider, users won't have access to any large language models (LLMs), rendering the assistants non-functional.
+Adding an AI provider in elvex is how you allow your elvex users to access LLMs that will power the agents you build in elvex.
+Without an AI provider, users won't have access to any large language models (LLMs), rendering the agents non-functional.
 Here’s how you can add one or more AI Providers to your account.

 Note: Only elvex Admin users have the authority to add AI providers.